Case Study

 Given the insurer’s refusal to negotiate, suit was filed to pursue compensation for pain and suffering as well as Michigan no-fault benefits.

-Through litigation, the case was developed to demonstrate the full scope of the injuries and the causal connection between the rear-end collision, the subsequent impact with oncoming traffic, and the client’s long-term medical consequences.
+Through litigation, the case was developed to demonstrate the full scope of the injuries and the causal connection between the rear-end car accident, the subsequent impact with oncoming traffic, and the client’s long-term medical consequences.
 Medical records, surgical history, and evidence of nerve damage were central to establishing the seriousness of the claim.

 Filing suit shifted leverage, required the defense to confront the evidence, and ultimately created the conditions necessary for resolution.

-Resolution and Outcome
+Resolution

 After litigation was initiated and the case was prepared for trial, the matter resolved for a total recovery of $2.3 million.
+The settlement reflected compensation for the client’s extensive injuries, surgeries, prolonged hospitalization, and permanent nerve damage.

 Why This Case Matters